matildeoliveirasilvafeup/matildeoliveirasilvafeup/README.md

-# Hey, I'm Matilde 👋
+# Hi, I'm Matilde 👋

-Software Engineering student @ FEUP, passionate about technology, design, and innovation 🌱✨
+I'm a **Software Engineering student at FEUP**, passionate about **technology, design, and innovation** ✨.
+I value exploring new ideas and building projects that combine creativity with technical skills.

 ---

-You can find more of my academic and personal projects right here on my GitHub 🧠💡
+💡 **Explore my GitHub** to see my academic and personal projects, including algorithms, web development, and software engineering experiments.

 ---

-📍 Porto, Portugal
+📍 Based in Porto, Portugal
 ✉️ matilde.oliveira.office@gmail.com
 🔗 [LinkedIn](https://pt.linkedin.com/in/matilde-oliveira-silva-59a83b208)